evil-mad/robopaint/README.md

 ### Project installation
 1. Pull down/clone your fork of the RoboPaint repository with git (or just download a zip of the files).
-2. In your terminal/command line interface, go to that folder and run `npm install`
+2. In your terminal/command line interface, go to that folder and run `npm install` followed by `npm install bugsnag`
  * This will run through all the required module dependencies and install/build them to the best of its ability.
 Technically we don't need/want the node built version of serialport, but it doesn't matter.